 In addition to the planned replacement of building systems, unplanned emergencies often occur.
-As part of the FY 2013 Carryover Review, the Board of Supervisors approved an amount of \$5.0 million to support unexpected emergency system failures that occur at aging County facilities throughout the year.
+The Board of Supervisors periodically approves funding to support unexpected emergency system failures that occur at aging County facilities throughout the year.
 This project provides a source of funding for unforeseen emergency repairs and allows FMD to address projects not currently funded for which repairs are becoming more imminent.
-The Board makes every effort to replenish this fund annually as part of the Carryover Review in order to maintain this level of funding and address emergency repairs at facilities in the event of a major systems failure.
+The Board makes every effort to replenish this fund annually as part of the Carryover Review in order to address emergency repairs at facilities in the event of a major systems failure.
 Some examples of Emergency System Failure projects include: the replacement of a failed Uninterruptable Power Supply at the Jennings Courthouse, replacement of failed piping in the Pennino Building child care center kitchen, replacement of electrical service at West Ox Department of Vehicle Services Garage to correct safety issues, structural repairs to the Government Center cooling towers and platforms, replacement of a failed roof top unit at the Kings Park Library, and replacement of the failed/leaking roof at the Jennings Courthouse